theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/tools/BatchConvertFiles.txt

 BatchConvertFiles
 -----------------
-Convert all Rhino files in a folder to DXF
+Convert all selected files to a different type.

 //INPUT
-source directory
+List of file names
 target directory
 extension